segergabriel/FastRobots/Lab4.md

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/4osciout.png?raw=true)

 In the next step, one dual motor driver was connected to one of the motors.
 The video below shows the motors being powered by the power supply while rotating in alternating directions for 1 second each.
 The same thing was done for both sides of the car independently.
+For this step and for the rest of the lab, we used the analogWrite function to set the pwm values.
+The higher the value, the faster the wheels will spin and therefore, the faster the car will move.

 <iframe width="420" height="315"
 src="https://www.youtube.com/embed/2yOHqZwpEz0">
 </iframe>

-The code that was used is shown below.
+The code that was used for this task is shown below.

 ![advert](https://github.com/segergabriel/FastRobots/blob/main/images/4onewheel.png?raw=true)